Orrest Head, WindermereL048

 - A easy fell ‘to conquer’

 783′.
-Many 3 and 4 year olds seem to have toiled through the woods to Orrest Head and claimed their first ‘summit’ and been hooked thereafter.
+Many 3 and 4 year olds must have toiled through the woods to Orrest Head and claimed their first ‘summit’.
+Hopefully they are hooked.
 Wainwright was one of these intrepid explorers and there is no-one who was more well and truly ‘hooked’.
-Certainly the summit area is excellent, a child’s plaything with its plaque laying out the fells in front of you perched high on a rocky knoll and paths leading off in all directions.
-The views are extensive as well and when I climbed Orrest Head for the first time a few weeks back there was plenty of visitors lounging around the benches which face each direction.
+The summit area is excellent, a child’s plaything with its mountain viewing plaque perched high on a rocky knoll.
+From here paths head off in every conceivable direction.
+The views are extensive with benches for those in need of a rest facing many differing direction sand when I climbed Orrest Head for the first time a few weeks they were all full.

-Orrest Head and the land to the north certainly offers the best easy walking for any visitor to Windermere and its use is for inspiring future dreams or satisfying older curiosities than being a genuine climb of great interest…. but there is absolutely nothing amiss with that.
+Orrest Head and the land to the north certainly offers the best easy walking for any visitor to Windermere.
+It could be used as an inspiration for future dreamers or just to satisfy older curiosities but there is absolutely nothing amiss with that.
 The town of Windermere deserves a local walk of distinction and I certainly find the place preferable to the nearby tourist traps of Bowness and Ambleside, places which really have sold out to the local dollar.

 Recommend: One curiosity I have on Orrest Head.
 The signpost which starts the walk says 20 minutes to the summit; if your powers are waning or the 3 year old is messing about in the woods ignore the time, it will take you longer.
 I have never liked giving a ‘time taken’ measure for precisely this reason!